-NOAA Fisheries in the southeast works with three fishery management councils; the Gulf of Mexico, the South Atlantic, and the Caribbean Councils.
-The Councils are made up of state and territory directors, federal fishery managers, scientists, and fishing industry representatives appointed by each state’s Governor.
-Council members identify how a fishery should be managed, by using the best scientific data available, then develop a fishery management plan, and recommend regulatory actions if needed to NOAA Fisheries.
+The Southeast Region works with three fishery management councils; the Gulf of Mexico, South Atlantic, and Caribbean.
+Council members include state and territory directors, federal fishery managers, scientists, and fishing industry representatives appointed by each state’s Governor.
+The Council identifies how fisheries should be managed using the best available science, then develop a fishery management plan and recommend regulatory actions to NOAA Fisheries.

 Sustainable Fisheries' main objective is to maintain fish stocks important to commercial, recreational, and subsistence fisheries.
 The goal is to increase long-term economic and social benefits to the nation from living marine resources.